-SITE ANALYSIS: Land Categorisation (2009)
+SITE ANALYSIS: Land Categorisation (2023)

 - Under the Crown Lands Act 2016 (CLM Act) Council managers must assign to Crown lands under their management one or more land categories of community land as identified in the Local Government Act 1993 (LG Act) (refer to the Legend on this map). - Activities and management must occur in accordance with the prescribed core objectives of the nominated land categories as illustrated on this plan.
-The bulk of the Reserve is categorised as Natural Area, which is broken down further into subcategories of Bushland, Escarpment, Watercourse and Wetland.
-Essentially, in relation to Natural Areas, the objectives include to conserve and maintain the biodiversity and land; to undertake regeneration; and to allow community use that does not adversely impact on the land. - A small portion of the Reserve located on the eastern boundary is categorised as Park.
-The objectives listed for Parks include facilitate recreational, cultural, social and educational pastimes and activities; provide for passive activities; and develop the land to facilitate these objectives. - Field of Mars Reserve is visited by members of the general community as well as students from primary, secondary and tertiary institutions across Sydney.
+The bulk of the Reserve is categorised as Natural Area, which is broken down further into subcategories of Bushland, and Wetland.
+Essentially, in relation to Natural Areas, the objectives include to conserve and maintain the biodiversity and land; to undertake regeneration; and to allow community use that does not adversely impact on the land. - Small portions on the eastern side of the Reserve are categorised as Park.
+The objectives listed for Park categorisation include facilitate recreational, cultural, social and educational pastimes and activities; provide for passive activities; and develop the land to facilitate these objectives. - Field of Mars Reserve is visited by members of the general community as well as students from primary, secondary and tertiary institutions across Sydney.

 - Within the Reserve is located the Field of Mars Education Centre (operated by the NSW Department of Education) which provides the opportunity for fieldwork, environmental education and education for sustainability to visiting students.
 This facility, whilst located within the Reserve boundaries, is not owned or managed by Council and not located on land owned by Council and thus is not subject of this Plan. - A Visitors Centre and Amenities Building is located within the Reserve to the east of the Education Centre and is owned and managed by Council.
 The Visitors Centre is operated by volunteers of the Ryde Hunters Hill Flora and Fauna Preservation Society (RHHFFPS) generally on weekends.
 The Visitors Centre provides environmental information about the Reserve and offers guided walks through the bushland.
-The land on which the Centre is located is categorised as General Community Use (GCU).
-Core objectives for GCU land are to promote, encourage and provide for the use of the land, and to provide facilities on the land, to meet the current and future needs of the local community and of the wider public.
+The land on which the Centre is located is categorised as Park which is consistent with the objectives listed above to meet the current and future needs of the local community and of the wider public.